Ano-gen/...CrackerSchool/README.md

 for 5€ your'e have this advantages:

-1.Early access to New Feature
+1. Early access to New Feature

 2. Better Performence